colinhacks/next-firebase-ssr/README.md

 To run this example:

-- Clone the repo
+- Clone the repo:

+  `git clone git@github.com:vriad/next-firebase-ssr.git`

-- Add your client and server Firebase credentials to `firebaseClient.ts` and `secret.json` respectively
+- Add your client and server Firebase credentials to `firebaseClient.ts` and `secret.json` respectively.
+Alternatively,

 - Run `yarn dev`